The Secrets of Generating Art Ideas

 Studies show that we loose our divergent thinking ability as we mature.
 Using eight tests of divergent thinking, researchers gave the tests to 1600 preschool children.

 "The first tests were given when the children were between three and five years of age.
 Ninety-eight percent of the children scored in the genius category.
 When these same children took the identical test five years later, only 32 percent scored that high.
 Five years later it was down 10 percent.
 Two hundred thousand adults over the age of 25 have taken the same tests.
 Only two percent scored at the genius level."
-2--Land and Jarman (based on Taylor)
+3--Land and Jarman (based on Taylor)

 Furthermore, we know that genetics varies between individuals.
 Some of us inherit different personality traits.
 We may be predisposed to be more or less capable of divergent thinking and creativity.

-To the extent that the youthful brain is malleable, creating art is a perfect venue in which to practice and nurture the brain's imaginary powers to make choices and connections between experience and expression.
+To the extent that the youthful brain is malleable, creating art is a perfect venue in which to practice and nurture the brain's imaginary powers to make choices and synthesize experiences and and materialize expression.
 Art is an ideal venue with which to practice imagining many scenarios that go beyond anything experienced in the past.
 When students write about art, describe it, have discussions about artistic quality, and create aesthetic descriptions of their surroundings they can be learning to make creative connections with their own experiences and they can imagine and speculate about lives they have have never actually observed or experienced.
 Like good science education that encourages observation and wonderment about how things work, art education also needs to build minds that observe, wonder, imagine, and create.

 Imagination requires divergent thinking.
 Imagination can give us practice in the ability to hold a variety of different and conflicting notions in our minds simultaneously.
 On the other hand, once we are conditioned by our teachers to follow an example or an expert instead of finding joy in considering opposites and alternatives, we find it too frustrating to mess with all the options.
-We capitulate and follow the majority position, the fad, or whatever worked last time, or happens to be popular at the moment.
+We capitulate and follow the majority position, the fad, or whatever worked last time, and whatever happens to be popular at the moment.

 When we see education as merely producing experts at imitating experts, we fail to foster most of what is our human potential.
 Einstein who was very intelligent, cautioned us by saying the imagination is much more important than intelligence.
 Yet, schooling methods are often directed toward gaining knowledge and skills (not imagination) because the educational research easily shows how well the mirror neurons work.
-Very little educational effort goes into imagination training because studies to validate it are much harder to do and more expensive to design and administer.Little effort goes into assessing and testing imagination (divergent thinking).
+Very little educational effort goes into imagination training because studies to validate it are much harder to do and more expensive to design and administer.
+Little effort goes into assessing and testing imagination (divergent thinking).
 Our testing fails to evaluate how much of our minds are being left behind as the result of our teaching methods.
-If we want No Mind Left Behind, we need to change how and what we assess in order to design effective teaching/learning paradigms for the nurture of critical thinking, divergent thinking, and imagination.
+If we want No Mind Left Behind, we need to change how and what we assess in order to design effective teaching/learning paradigms for the nurture of critical thinking, divergent thinking, synthesizing minds and creating minds.

 As change accelerates, society needs fewer imitators and more innovators to survive and succeed.
-Our mirror neurons and imagination neurons do not evolve very fast, but education could evolve now.
+Our mirror neurons and imagination neurons do not evolve very fast, but education needs evolve now.
 Imitative production is perfect training for a society based on dictatorship and on slave workers.
-Democracies and free societies fail unless citizens learn to think on their own, learn to select the best experts (not the evil regressive ones) when given a choice, and learn to generate good ideas when working in the field of their own expertise.
+Democracies and free societies fail unless citizens learn to think on their own, learn to select the best experts (not the evil or power hungry regressive ones) when given a choice, and learn to generate good ideas when working in the field of their own expertise.
 This requires critical thinking about aesthetics, philosophy, and ethics.
 The prerequisite to all of this is the cultivation of divergent thinking that can imagine what has not yet existed--not imitation.

 An Opposite Proposal